Ume Somen with Edamame and Shrimp – a light and tasty dish featuring plum flavored soft wheat noodles in a clear dashi broth.

-We love noodles at our house.
-We eat them for breakfast, lunch, and dinner.
+We love noodles at our house and eat it for breakfast, lunch, and dinner.
 Do not be surprised that noodles are eaten for breakfast as they often are in many parts of Asia.
 Fewer things beat a warm soupy bowl of noodles on a cold morning.
 It is a bowl of comfort and one that is delicious and also very quick and easy to prepare.

 I love the convenience of dried noodles and have a good supply in my pantry.
-I have my favorites but I continue to add to it whenever I come across something interesting.
+There are a few staples but I continue to add to it whenever something interesting comes my way.
 I first saw this ume somen (plum flavored vermicelli) at Anncoo Journal way back in October of 2010.
-I was so captivated by the pink noodles and was curious as to its taste.
-I immediately went on a hunt for them but unfortunately they were no where to be found near me.
+The pink noodles look so pretty and I was curious as to its taste.
+Unfortunately they were no where to be found near me.

 Although these noodles are made in Japan, I have not seen them in my trips there.
 It is a summer time specialty.
 Since Ann is based in Singapore, I told myself that I would get some during one of my periodic visits to the region.
 I was actually out there this summer but it totally slipped my mind.
 Good thing Ro-Ri San had a scheduled business trip three months after my return.
 With help from Ann on directions to the store, Ro-Ri San was able to bring two packets home for me.
 Many thanks to Ann and hubby. 🙂